daiyi/dev-diary/content/post/dev-tools-for-re-frame.md

 ## Our Summer

-Thanks to getting a grant from [RGSoC](https://railsgirlssummerofcode.org), we had the opportunity to work on a dev tool for re-frame, called [re-frame-trace](https://github.com/Day8/re-frame-trace).
+Thanks to getting a grant from [RGSoC](https://railsgirlssummerofcode.org), we had the opportunity to work on a dev tool for re-frame, called [re-frame trace](https://github.com/Day8/re-frame-trace).
 It was a great way of learning ClojureScript while working on a project that we will be using for future projects ourselves.
 As we were new to re-frame, we talked to a couple of people who had used it before so that we could get a better understanding of the user needs.

 [//]: # (re-frame)
 [//]: # (- explain a bit how it works -)

 ## What is re-frame?

 re-frame is a ClojureScript framework for building single-page applications with [Reagent](https://github.com/reagent-project/reagent).
-If you're from the JavaScript world, you can see that re-frame has a similar spirit as Redux.
+If you're from the JavaScript world, you can see that re-frame has a similar spirit to [Redux](http://redux.js.org/).
 It manages the data flow through your application and enables a clear separation of concerns.
 Especially when working with large application state, re-frame adds a lot of value to the developer experience.

 ## What is re-frame trace?